 Medium Settings: FHD

 I was getting about 78-80 FPS in an idle state.
-In intense action packed scenario the game would certainly drop some frames.
+The game would undoubtedly drop some frames in the intense, action-packed scenario.
 But it would still maintain a higher than 60 FPS.

 High Settings: FHD

-45-50 FPS is still a very respectable frame rate considering the fact that many gamers still find 30FPS a playable frame rate.
+45-50 FPS is still a very respectable frame rate because many gamers still find 30FPS a playable frame rate.

-Therefore while you can still play on High Graphics on this graphic card, you won’t be getting the perfect 60 frame rate.
-With action packed gameplay or with a lot of structures and assets loaded up towards the end game especially, the FPS will most certainly drop a few points here too.
+Therefore while you can still play on High Graphics on this graphic card, you won’t get the perfect 60 frame rate.
+With action-packed gameplay or with many structures and assets loaded up towards the end game significantly, the FPS will most certainly drop a few points here too.

 Epic Settings: FHD

-The Epic Settings was death knell for this graphics card.
-At this point the game could barely maintain a higher than 30 FPS.
+The Epic Settings was the death knell for this graphics card.
+At this point, the game could barely maintain a higher than 30 FPS.

-For the right PC for Fortnite, the game recommends investing on an NVIDIA GTX 1080 for Epic settings.
+For the right PC for Fortnite, the game recommends investing in an NVIDIA GTX 1080 for Epic settings.
 In reality, NVIDIA GTX 1080 with a G3DMark score of 15121 is an overkill for EPIC graphic settings preset at mere FHD resolution.
-With GTX 1080 you can play at EPIC settings AT QHD resolution.
+With GTX 1080, you can play at EPIC settings AT QHD resolution.